Three Elements of Effective Teacher Professional Development

 That might be changing for the better.

-According to a new report from the non-profit Education Resource Strategies (ERS), some districts are starting to get PD right.
+According to a report from the non-profit Education Resource Strategies (ERS), some districts are starting to get PD right.

 The study, Igniting the Learning Engine, analyzed four school systems that have seen improvement in teacher instruction and student progress, despite the introduction of new academic standards and high percentages of disadvantaged students.